 - Without wringing out the washcloth, lift it up to your nostril and inhale to take in the saline solution.
 You can repeat this about three times per day.

 If none of these measures work, talk to your doctor about seeing an allergy specialist.
 An allergist can identify exactly what’s making you sneeze and cough and recommend targeted treatments.
-Allergy shots are one example, which involve exposing a person to small parts of a particular allergen to desensitize the body’s reaction.
+Allergy shots are one example, which involve exposure to small parts of a particular allergen to desensitize the body’s reaction.

-Postnasal drip usually causes a hay fever cough.
-This condition can be treated with either medications or home remedies.
+A hay fever cough is usually caused by postnasal drip.
+The cough can be treated with medications or home remedies.
 If you know what allergens make you cough, avoid them whenever possible.
-This includes staying indoors on days when pollen counts are high.
+Stay indoors on days when pollen counts are high.
 Changing your clothes and washing your hair and body after being outdoors can also help to reduce hay fever-causing allergens.
 If at-home remedies aren’t effective, talk to your doctor about other treatment options.